Nonparametric testing of the dependence structure among points-marks-covariates in spatial point patterns: Methods

 Then there exist constants $0<C_1 \leq C_2 < \infty$, depending on the properties of $\Phi$ and $Z$ but not on $|W|$, such that

 Moreover, the variance of $S/U$ can be approximated by

 and hence $\mathrm{var}(S/U)$ is of order $1/(\lambda|W|)$. \end{theorem}

 The proof is given in Appendix~\ref{app:proof1}.
 Note that the fraction $S/U = T$ gives the test statistic from \eqref{eq:PCstat}.
 Appropriate mixing conditions can replace the assumption of bounded support of the covariance function $C$.
-We remark that the approximation above, based on the first-order Taylor expansion of the function $f(S,U) = S / U$, requires that $\mathbb{P}(U=0)=\mathbb{P}(\Phi(W)=0)=0$ which is not, strictly speaking, fulfilled for the usual point process models.
-Hence one may consider $\tilde{U}=\Phi(W) + \epsilon$ for a small positive constant~$\epsilon$ instead, without changing the variance order.
+We remark that the approximation above, based on the first-order Taylor expansion of the function $f(S,U) = S / U$, requires that $\mathbb{P}(U=0)=\mathbb{P}(\Phi(W)=0)=0$ which is, strictly speaking, not fulfilled for the usual point process models.
+Hence, one may consider $\tilde{U}=\Phi(W) + \epsilon$ for a small positive constant~$\epsilon$ instead, without changing the variance order.
 In Appendix~\ref{app:simulations_PC}, it is illustrated by simulation that the order of variance is indeed $1/{(\lambda|W|)}$.

 Other test statistics can, of course, be used if there is a particular indication that other properties of the covariate $Z$ might influence the occurrence of points in $\Phi$.
 For example, the histogram (vector of counts of observations with values in disjoint intervals) can be used so that the whole distribution of the covariate values at points of the process is captured.
-In such a case, the global envelope tests of \citet{MyllymakiEtal2017} can be used to perform the Monte Carlo test with a multivariate test statistic.
+In this case, the global envelope tests of \citet{MyllymakiEtal2017} can be used to perform the Monte Carlo test with a multivariate test statistic.

 Naturally, if several covariates $Z_1, \ldots, Z_K$ are available, one can test them individually and bind the tests together by, say, Bonferroni correction.
-Alternatively, one can consider, as a test statistic, the vector of means $T=(T^1, \ldots, T^K)$, $T^i = \frac{1}{\Phi (W)} \sum_{x \in \Phi \cap W} Z_i(x), i = 1, \ldots, K$, and use, e.g. the global envelope procedure \citep{MyllymakiEtal2017} to perform the test.
+Alternatively, one can consider, as a test statistic, the vector of means $T=(T^1, \ldots, T^K)$, $T^i = \frac{1}{\Phi (W)} \sum_{x \in \Phi \cap W} Z_i(x), i = 1, \ldots, K$, and use, for example, the global envelope procedure \citep{MyllymakiEtal2017} to perform the test.
 This will be exemplified in Section~\ref{sec:bogota} when analyzing the Kennedy-Bogota crime dataset.